sumpfork/dominiontabs/README.md

 ## Developing

+Install requirements via `pip install -r requirements.txt`.
+Then, run `pre-commit install`.
 You can use `python setup.py develop` to install the `dominion_dividers` script so that it calls your checked out code, enabling you to run edited code without having to perform an install every time.

 Feel free to comment on boardgamegeek at <https://boardgamegeek.com/thread/926575/web-page-generate-tabbed-dividers> or file issues on github (<https://github.com/sumpfork/dominiontabs/issues>).

-Tests can be run (and their dependencies installed) via `python setup.py test`.
+Tests can be run (and their dependencies installed) via `python setup.py test`, which will also happen if/when you push a branch or make a PR.